monsoonmaelstrom/book2/book2.md

 He’s beginning to look just a touch exasperated.
 I fight the urge to grin, and instead school my face to attentiveness.

-“Do you know who I am Miss Raidane?”
+“Do you know who I am, Miss Raidane?”

 “Yes?”
 I say with what I hope is more than a fair amount of confusion.
 “You’re General Iverson.
 I haven’t confused you with someone else have I?”